christophhart/hise_documentation/Tutorial3.md

 The sample start is set to the end of the modulated area, so if you press a key, you should hear that the attack phase of the sample is skipped.
 This is because the default modulation value of 1.0 is used until a modulator is added to the sample start chain.
 So let's add another velocity modulator there.
 Instead of creating a new one (as seen above) we can also just copy & paste our previous Velocity Modulator.

-> Everything in HISE that is copy & pasteable (tables, scripts, modules) has a white outline when selected so make sure the velocity modulator has the focus (by clicking somewhere on it).
+> Everything in HISE that is copy & pasteable (tables, scripts, modules) has a green outline when selected so make sure the velocity modulator has the focus (by clicking somewhere on it).

 Press 'Cmd + C' ('Ctrl+C' on Windows).
 The module is now pasted to the clipboard.
-Every modulator is saved as a simple XML string (we'll get back to this later on), so if you're curious, paste it into a text editor and see what goes on behind the scenes.activate the Sample Start button in the SAMPLER Ribbon, and select the (now visible) new (green) chain slot at the end of our Sampler chain (this is our paste target).
+Every modulator is saved as a simple XML string (we'll get back to this later on), so if you're curious, paste it into a text editor and see what goes on behind the scenes.
+Now activate the Sample Start button in the SAMPLER Ribbon, and select the (now visible) new (green) chain slot at the end of our Sampler chain (this is our paste target).
 Press 'Cmd+V' ('Ctrl+V') and it should paste the other modulator in the new chain.
 It's now called **"Joffrey 2"**, so let's give him a better name.

 > You'll notice the different colours of the modulators.
 Their layout is always the same, it will have different colours depending on their modulation target so you can quickly get a idea of what they are doing.